bitpay/node-bitpay-client/GUIDE.md

 # Using BitPay with Node.js

 ## Prerequisites
-To follow this guide, you must have [a working BitPay Client ID](http://dev.bitpay.com/docs/getting-started.html).
+You must have a BitPay merchant account to use this library.
+It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).

+Once you have a BitPay merchant account, you will need [a working BitPay Access Token](/api/getting-access.html) – this can be done either [via the library](#pairing) or manually in [the BitPay Dashboard](https://bitpay.com/tokens).

 ## Node.js Quick Start